 Personal injury protection (PIP) insurance helps pay for your medical bills and lost wages when you or your passengers are injured in a car accident.

-In some states, PIP is a required add-on to your coverage, in others it’s optional.
-PIP varies significantly by state, but typically covers you, your passengers and drivers listed on your policy.
+PIP coverage helps to pay for medical expenses regardless of who’s at fault in an accident.
+In some states, PIP is a required add-on to your coverage; in others, it’s optional.
+PIP varies significantly by state but typically covers you, your passengers and the drivers listed on your policy.

 PIP also covers you if you are injured as a passenger in someone else’s car, or if you’re hit by a car while walking or biking.
-PIP insurance is different than bodily injury liability insurance that is required to drive legally.
-PIP coverage pays for your expenses, while liability insurance pays for the medical expenses of others injured in an accident you cause.
+Keep reading to learn all about personal injury protection coverage.

 What is personal injury protection (PIP)?

-Personal injury protection, also known as “no-fault insurance,” pays the medical expenses for you and your passengers after you’re injured in a car accident regardless of who is at fault.
+Personal injury protection, or “no-fault insurance,” pays the medical expenses for you and your passengers after you’re injured in a car accident regardless of who is at fault.
 PIP also covers you when you’re a passenger in someone else’s car, or if you’re hit by a car while a pedestrian or cyclist.

 Unlike bodily injury liability insurance, which pays for the medical bills of other drivers and passengers injured in an accident you’ve caused, PIP coverage pays for your own expenses.

 PIP insurance may include some of the same coverage as your health insurance or Medical Payments policy.
-However, PIP coverage is specifically written for car-related injuries, which are sometimes excluded from health insurance policies, and PIP insurance covers a number of additional expenses not covered by MedPay insurance.
+However, PIP coverage is written explicitly for car-related injuries, which are sometimes excluded from health insurance policies.
+PIP insurance covers a number of additional expenses not covered by MedPay insurance.

 What does personal injury protection (PIP) cover?